 - A signed Scholarship Waiver (either scanned or in hardcopy).

-- Three or four letters of recommendation addressing specifically your qualifications as a Schwarzman Scholar.
+- Three letters of recommendation addressing specifically your qualifications as a Schwarzman Scholar.
 Two letters should be from academics (generally) or professionals in your field.
 The third letter should focus on leadership and ideally also be aware of the leadership example you used for your essay.
 Please see Schwarzman criteria for more specific guidelines.
-For the August 22 deadline, do not register your letter writers online until after you have received endorsement!
-Instead, have letters sent directly to the National and International Scholarships Program as attachments at email@example.com.
-Letters should be written to the attention of the "Schwarzman Scholarship Selection Committee."
+For the August deadline, do not register your letter writers online until after you receive your optional review from the National and International Scholarships Program.
+Instead, have the letters sent directly to the National and International Scholarships Program as attachments at email@example.com.
+Letters should be written to the attention of the "Schwarzman Scholars Selection Committee."

 - Optional 1-minute video introducing yourself.

-Those candidates who have been endorsed need to upload and submit all required documents (with any revisions) to the online Schwarzman application site, including official transcripts from all colleges (including community colleges where you may have only taken 1 course and study abroad transcripts, unless both the grades and credits of all courses appear on your Illinois transcripts).
-Once you have been endorsed by Illinois, you will then be asked to register your letter of recommendation writers on your online application.
+All candidates need to upload and submit required documents (with any revisions) to the online Schwarzman application site, including official transcripts from all colleges.
+You will also be asked to register your letter of recommendation writers on your online application.
 The letters of recommendation should be specifically tailored toward your application as a Schwarzman Scholar and must be received online by this date as well.
 The National and International Scholarships Program would appreciate a copy of all materials (including letters) prior to submission.

 Prior Mandarin language or in-country experience in China neither helps nor hinders an application.

-For official information on the Schwarzman Scholarship (which supersedes any information provided here) and access to the online application, please visit their website.
+For official information on Schwarzman Scholars (which supersedes any information provided here) and access to the online application, please visit their website.